Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 ```

 The code stores the output in pkl format and you can access the optimized prompt from that using the code below:
+Note: for the code below the `reasoners` folder should be in the same directory.

 ```python
 import pickle